Free Application for Federal Student Aid (FAFSA)

 To help students meet the financial obligations of college attendance, Mohave Community College administers a varied and comprehensive financial aid program.
 Financial aid is designed to bridge the gap between the cost of attending college and what students and their families are expected to contribute.
 For a comprehensive review of financial aid programs, specific requirements, and related resources, please refer to the Financial Aid webpage and NetPartner.
 Student Services is also open to students at each local MCC campus or via MCC Connect .
-An advisor can help students and their families better understand the financial aid application process, the options available, and disbursement.
+A student services specialist can help students and their families better understand the financial aid application process, the options available, and disbursement.

 NetPartner lists all financial aid applications, disbursement, and documentation requirements for individual students.
 Students will receive an email including username and password information for NetPartner once an initial FAFSA is received for a student.

 Students may utilize NetPartner, MCC’s online financial aid portal to monitor and update their financial aid account.
 NetPartner allows students to:

 - Check the status of their financial aid application.